-Ross and Heather shared their insights on how asset management can be implemented when the true condition of utility assets in the field are not known, especially for buried assets.
-Heather further explained on capturing field information.
+Ross and Heather shared their insights on how asset management can be implemented when the true condition of utility assets in the field is not known, especially for buried assets.
+Heather further explained capturing field information.

 I think one of the things that we’re seeing, it actually doesn’t even matter, system size, because it’s something that happens over and over again no matter what the size, is people aren’t prepared to kind of take the information in from the field.

 And I would strongly encourage you to come up with some way of capturing what people are seeing in the field.
 So as Ross has mentioned, locations of breaks or even locations of pipes if you don’t know where the pipe is.

 And somebody spent, maybe they spent four to five hours trying to figure where the pipe was and you didn’t know before then.

 Well, now you do because somebody spent four to five hours figuring it out.
 So you need some way to capture that so that somebody else doesn’t have to spend another four to five hours, another time finding it.
 So the next time, you know right where the pipe is.

 So you want that process in place that allows you to capture what you’ve learned in the field in some way that you can use.
 And that can be really really simple.

 We’ve had people just put a hand-drawn map on the wall like, maybe they’ve downloaded a map on MapQuest or Google Earth or something as a starting place.
 You can get that stuff for free nowadays.
 And then they just start hand drawing on, you know, where are the pipes located?